 Tracye A. Matthews

-Tracye A. Matthews is a historian, curator, and documentary filmmaker.
-She is currently the associate director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she served as a Mellon Postdoctoral Teaching Fellow in 2004-2005.
+Tracye A. Matthews is a curator, filmmaker and historian working within and between the realms of academia, public history, museums and documentary film.
+She is currently Executive Director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she was a past Mellon Postdoctoral Teaching Fellow.

 Gordon Quinn—Artistic Director and founding member of Kartemquin Films—has been making documentaries for 50 years.
 In his first film, Home for Life, heralded as “an extraordinarily moving documentary” by Roger Ebert, he established the direction of his life and career: storytelling that examines the broader culture through the unfolding lives of real people.